Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely surveyed, or an item that is being divided, will need a study to find the brand-new edges as well as whole lot lines in Nebraska, which need to be completely noted so they will certainly never come to be lost.
+Land that has never been precisely surveyed, or a piece that is being separated, will certainly call for a survey to find the brand-new edges as well as great deal lines in Nebraska, which need to be permanently marked so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.